This is a privacy notice for Velosure which is a trading name of Lawshield UK Ltd.

 In the event that we require your consent for processing, we will ensure you are fully informed of the intended processing of your personal data and have signified your acceptance.

 We may disclose your personal information to any of our staff, third parties involved in providing products or services to us, or to service providers who perform services on our behalf where it is reasonable to do so.
 (If consent is necessary to facilitate this sharing we will ensure it is obtained prior to processing).

-- Our group of companies
+- Our group of Companies

-- Medical Service Providers
+- Medical Service Providers - To obtain medical records

 - External Auditors

 - Regulatory Authorities - FCA, ICO, as well as other regulators and law enforcement agencies in the EU and around the world